Here Is How You Can Graft and Grow a Pecan Tree

 Type one releases their pollen from the catkins before their nut clusters become receptive.

 Type two becomes receptive before the catkins release their pollen.

 And the best way to ensure your trees become pollinated is to have trees of both types near each other.
-So it’s very important to know which variety of pecan tree you are planting otherwise you risk missing the opportunity for pollination.
+So it’s very important to know which variety of pecan tree you purchased from a pecan tree nursery and planted, otherwise you risk missing the opportunity for pollination.

-Another reason you want to know what type of trees you are planting is because of the differences between output.
+Another reason you want to know what type of trees you bought and planted is because of the differences between output.
 Different varieties produce nuts at different times of the year.
 There are also differences between the size and quality of the nuts produced by the varieties.
 And if you have specific wants and needs from your pecan tree, accuracy in recognizing the variety is essential.

 There are a few different methods to grafting a pecan tree.
 The size of the rootstock and scion are going to dictate the method used.